FasterSpeeding/Yuyo/docs/usage/modals.md

 Custom IDs have some special handling which allows you to track some metadata for specific modal executions.
-Custom IDs are split into two parts as `"{match}:{metadata}"`.
-The "match" part is what Yuyo will use to find the executor for a modal call and the "metadata" part can be accessed at [ModalContext.id_metadata][yuyo.modals.ModalContext.id_metadata] as shown above.
+Custom IDs are split into two parts as `"{match}:{metadata}"` where the "match" part is what Yuyo will use to find the executor for a modal call and the "metadata" ([ModalContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for the modal.

-Custom IDs can never be longer than 100 characters in total.
+If should be noted that Custom IDs can never be longer than 100 characters in total length.